-Unless a diplomate opts out, this change in certificate status will automatically occur on October 15, 2017.
-After October 1, the ABR will follow up with diplomates who have not made a choice to convert or opt out to ensure the changes that will be made to their certification on October 15, 2017, are intentional.
+Unless a diplomate opted out, this change in certificate status automatically occured on October 15, 2017.
+After October 1, the ABR followed up with diplomates who did not made a choice to convert or opt out to ensure the changes that were made to their certification on October 15, 2017, were intentional.

-After October 15, VIR subspecialty certificates can no longer be maintained.
-The new continuous IR/DR certificate will be maintained through meeting MOC requirements related to the IR portion of the certificate ONLY.
-Diplomates will not be required to maintain both DR and IR portions, nor will they be charged any additional MOC fees.
+After October 15, 2017, VIR subspecialty certificates could no longer be maintained.
+The new continuous IR/DR certificate is maintained through meeting MOC requirements related to the IR portion of the certificate ONLY.
+Diplomates are not required to maintain both DR and IR portions, nor are they charged any additional MOC fees.

-Other ABR subspecialty certificates–including pediatric radiology, neuroradiology, and nuclear radiology, as well as hospice and palliative medicine and pain medicine–will not be affected by this change.
+Other ABR subspecialty certificates–including pediatric radiology, neuroradiology, and nuclear radiology, as well as hospice and palliative medicine and pain medicine–were not affected by this change.

-Lifetime DR certificate holders who choose to convert to the continuous IR/DR certificate will not lose their lifetime certificate.
-They can request to drop the IR portion of their certificate at any time, and they will be issued a new DR lifetime certificate.
+Lifetime DR certificate holders who chose to convert to the continuous IR/DR certificate did not lose their lifetime certificate.
+They could request to drop the IR portion of their certificate at any time, and they were issued a new DR lifetime certificate.

 For answers to additional questions, please see the IR/DR Certificate Conversion FAQs